Vasanth2801/Intern-Week1-/README.md

 Implementation(Step by Step)
 * First leanred the concepts of events and delgates an how to implement it and where to use in our projects
 * Created a Script as CountDown Timer and make it reduces it until it goes zero
 * Also added a simple UI to see the Timer in game scene so it everybody can view it
+* Created a new Coroutine method for the delay and for better performance
+* Increased the timer for around 2 seconds for better balancing

 Features implemented:
 * Added a Countdown Timer as it reduces slowly
+* Used a coroutine method to less the timer for a better performance

 Blocker:
 * In This CountdownTimer implementation,when i first added it normally but it showed me in decimal value and i go to unity documentation to learn about Mathf.Ceil which is used to get the whole number around it and then it worked normally